 Memorable Manitobans: Clarence Coates Sparling (1900-1984)

 He served with the First Manitoba Mounted Rifles from 1926 to 1939.
-From 1940 to 1945 he served with the RCAF in Canada, UK, Europe, Asia and North Africa.
+At the beginning of the Second World War, he assisted in the formation of the first British Commonwealth Air Training Plan Schools in Canada.
+From 1940 to 1945 he served with the Royal Canadian Air Force in Canada, UK, Europe, Asia, and North Africa.
 He was mentioned in Despatches by the King.

-At the beginning of the Second World War, he assisted in the formation of the first British Commonwealth Air Training Plan Schools in Canada.
+He was married twice, first on 24 June 1924 to Gernith Bradley (1902-1978) at Portage la Prairie with whom he had two children: Edwin “Ted” Sparling (husband of Eleanor Mary ?) and Patricia Louise Sparling (wife of Alexander MacPherson).
+His second wife was Pauline ?.
 While in Flin Flon, he served on the school board and the city council, and President of the Rotary Club.
 At Winnipeg he was a member of the Winnipeg Rotary Club and the Benevolent and Protective Order of Elks.
 He was a member of the IOOF (Grand Master), Portage Curling Club (President), Oakville Curling Club (President), Flin Flon Curling Club (President), Oakville Conservation Association (President), Portage Conservative Association (President), Flin Flon Conservative Association (President), Masons, Canukeena Club, Winnipeg Fellowship Club, and Westminster United Church.
 He was President of the Royal Canadian Legion (1962-1964) and a founding board member for the Manitoba Centennial Corporation (1963).
-In May 1964, he was inducted into the Manitoba Order of the Buffalo Hunt.
-In 1977, he was given a Queen Elizabeth II Silver Jubilee Medal.

 “Giant team to plan for centennial,” Winnipeg Free Press, 13 September 1963, page 3.